nicobuccolo/Time-Series-stock-value-prediction-1/README.md

 In this model I will create a function that uses the next inputs:
 - stock symbol
-- the day since when to predict prices
+- the day to start predictions
-- the interval of prices desiderated between days or months
+- Frequency desidered (can be daily or monthly)

 This function will do the next steps (explained depply in the code):
 1) Gather data from Yahoo Finance API.
 Depending on the choosen interval, it will collect different amount of past periods.